lsst/LDM-PMT/index.rst

 Baseline Documents
 ------------------

 The baseline design and architecture of the DM Subsystem is captured through a set of change-controlled documents, including:

+* LDM-148 DM System Design

 * LDM-151 DM Applications Design

 * LDM-152 DM Middleware Design

 * LDM-135 DM Database Design

 * LDM-131 DM SUI Conceptual Design

 The complete set of DM baseline documents can be found in Docushare, Collection-2511.